Sneha-2000-kkr/codewayy_phython_series/README.md

 the length of the string, calculate the number of words in a string.
 - A python file which should show the use of all logical operators of python as different function definitions.

+### Task 5:
+1. Write a program in Python which makes use of the Python error handling, your program should include try, catch, raise keyword.
+2. Write a program in Python which makes use of the different match functions(min 3) and the sort function for list, tuples, sets etc.
+3. Write a program in Python to read a text file and print it’s content.
+4. Write a program in Python which should take a string of 3-4 lines and write it to a txt file.